voschezang/coding-handbook/software-industry/values.md

+Note: Agile is not a goal in itself.

 Values.
 See [Agile manifesto](https://agilemanifesto.org/).
 The right-hand side is associated with project management in the 90s.

 |      | Agile                        | Non-Agile                   |